 For “skins” swimmers who would like to swim the 6km course but would not meet the 28 minutes per mile pace, please contact us via [email protected].

 Can I swap my swim distance from the 4km to the 2km, or vice versa?

 Yes, but only if you submit your request at least two weeks prior to the event.

 Can I swap my swim distance from the 6km to the 4km/2km, or vice versa?

 Yes, but only if you submit your request at least one month prior to the event.
 In the event of choosing the 6km “elite” distance you will have to pay the difference in entry cost as well as confirm you meet the qualifying criteria of swimming 1-mile in a pool in under 28 minutes.
 If you swap from the 6km to the 4km/2km you will only get a refund of the difference if you submit your request more than one month from the event.

 Can I swim without a wetsuit?

-Yes, you can apply to compete without a wetsuit or swim “skins”, please tick the appropriate box when entering to receive a non-wetsuit participant application form.
-A minimum of 6 weeks before the event we will ask you to have submitted the form, which will provide us with enough information on your stated abilities, experience (both swim distance and water temperature) and current training to grant or refuse your application.
+Yes, you can apply to compete without a wetsuit or swim “skins”, please tick the appropriate box when entering to receive a non-wetsuit participant application form (the link will be sent with your confirmation email).
+A minimum of 3 weeks before the event we will ask you to have submitted the form, which will provide us with enough information on your stated abilities, experience (both swim distance and water temperature) and current training to grant or refuse your application.
 In the event that we refuse your application, you will be offered a full refund (if you wish).
 If conditions are deemed to be extreme on the day, then we may prevent you taking part without a wetsuit.
 Under these circumstances you will be offered a full refund, unless you choose to compete with a wetsuit.
 For information, the water temperature last year was 16.1c.